mewore/mini-jam-132-severed/README.md

 - [ ] 💙 Optimize the molds more - do not update all segment lines when only the growing one has changed
 - [x] 💙 The slime mold destroyed parts flash red before disappearing
-- [ ] 💙 Make it easier for lines to hit the mold (i.e., take the width of the lines into account)
 - [x] 💚 Areas and levels based on them
   ![concept-areas.png](../../blob/main/concept-areas.png?raw=true)
-- [ ] 💙 Lock levels that haven't been reached yet
+- [x] 💙 Lock levels that haven't been reached yet
 - [ ] 💙 Pause menu
 - [ ] 💙 Auto-saving and auto-loading
 - [ ] 💙 Show the best scores of levels